tortila/tortila.github.io/_posts/2019-05-01-2017-reading-challenge.md

 [Ijon Tichy]: https://en.wikipedia.org/wiki/Ijon_Tichy

 ### Lem, the father of Polish science fiction

-- Author: Stanisław Lem
-- Genre: science fiction
-- Titles:
-  - [His Master's Voice]
+- _[His Master's Voice]_
-  - [Eden]
-  - [The Invincible]
+- _[Eden]_
+- _[The Invincible]_, all by S. Lem

 Stanisław Lem, a famous and respected Polish sci-fi author, wrote plentiful books that were translated to over 40 languages and sold in over 30 million copies.
 A famous American author, Philip K. Dick, [created an interesting theory in his letter to FBI][fbi-theory], claiming that Lem is a collective of authors rather than a single person (pointing to his varied style and language as a proof) and works for the communist party, aiming for taking control over the public opinion.
 Whether one believes him or not, the genius of Lem is undeniable - his writing reached far beyond the genre .

-In [His Master's Voice] he explores the subject of searching for extraterrestrial intelligence ([SETI]) with a very critical mindset - the signal received from another form of life is impossible to decode, and for many different reasons.
+In _[His Master's Voice]_ he explores the subject of searching for extraterrestrial intelligence ([SETI]) with a very critical mindset - the signal received from another form of life is impossible to decode, and for many different reasons.
 Even if a single information was successfully extracted, it could mean nothing without a common language or cultural context.
-The other two books I've read, [Eden] and [The Invincible], share a similar subject of the relationship between different life domains.
-In The Invincible, the extraterrestrial form of life that the characters come across is a swarm of insect-like robots with a hive mind (which reminds me of [Ender's Game]), and in Eden it's an almost Orwellian bio-engineered society of soldiers and their victims, living in a ghettos.
+The other two books I've read, _[Eden]_ and _[The Invincible]_, share a similar subject of the relationship between different life domains.
+In _The Invincible_, the extraterrestrial form of life that the characters come across is a swarm of insect-like robots with a hive mind (which reminds me of _[Ender's Game]_), and in _Eden_ it's an almost Orwellian bio-engineered society of soldiers and their victims, living in a ghettos.
 In both cases the astronauts visit a foreign planet they know nothing about, and in both cases they fail to establish a lasting relationship, and yet manage to introduce a meaningful level of chaos and destruction.
-This topic is also deeply explored in [Solaris], which is my favourite book written by Lem, and one of the favourite books in general.
+This topic is also deeply explored in _[Solaris]_, which is my favourite book written by Lem, and one of the favourite books in general.

 {% include figure image_path="https://i.etsystatic.com/8707839/r/il/e0152d/1038075712/il_794xN.1038075712_4ywk.jpg" caption="All Lem's books were recently re-published in Polish with the most beautiful covers.
 Some of the covers can be also <a href='https://www.etsy.com/pl/listing/244539144/the-invincible-stanisaw-lem-classic'>bought as posters</a> directly from the designer on Etsy." %}{: .align-center}